theplusone/py-osrs-dps/README.md

   norm
   - e.g. Ice Demon, who uses regular defence instead of mage defence for defence rolls
+- You're not scything something larger than 1x1

+Unfortunately, a lot of these scenarios apply in endgame PvM, so the overall usefulness of this code is pretty limited at the moment.
+But this hopefully won't be the case eventually.

 ## What is this?